NextCenturyCorporation/kairos-pub/README.md

 # integration-framework

 The TA3 runtime environment.
 See READMEs in its subdirectories for details on each component.
+Collectively, these modules were referred to as MOIRAI.

+# swagger-apis

+YAML files for the KAIROS API.

 # validation